matiaskorhonen/alfred-bullet/README.md

   ![set-push-token](images/set-token.png)

-4. Enjoy pushing yo your devices:
+4. Enjoy pushing to your devices:

   ![AlfredBullet in action](images/AlfredBullet.gif)